-(i) Equity Share
+(i) Equity Shares

-Equity Shares issued by the Company are classified as equity.
-Incremental cost directly attributable to the issuance of new ordinary shares and share options are recognized as a deduction from equity, net of any tax effects.
+Equity shares issued by the company are classified as equity.
+Incremental costs directly attributable to the issuance of new ordinary shares and share options are recognized as a deduction from equity, net of any tax effects.

-(ii) Derecognition of financial Instruments
+(ii) De-recognition of financial instruments

-A Financial assets is derecognized when the contractual rights to the cash flows from the financial asset expire or it transfers the financial asset and the transfer qualifies for derecognition under Ind AS 109.
+A financial asset is derecognized when the contractual rights to the cash flows from the financial asset expire or it transfers the financial asset and the transfer qualifies for derecognition under Ind AS 109.
 A financial liability is derecognized when the obligation specified in the contract is discharged or cancelled or expired.